rohanpatel747/rpOML/README.md

 ## Using the Library
 1. Copy/Paste  rpOMLstart.m to your project’s working directory.
 2. At the beginning of your script add the line: rpOMLstart();
+3. If CSPICE is to be initialized add this line instead: rpOMLstart('cspice',true);

-Note: Step (2) will clear the CSPICE kernal and reinitialze it everytime it is called.
-Consider this when attempting to use "rpOMLstart();" in functions or subroutines.
+Note: Step (3) will clear the CSPICE kernal and reinitialze it everytime it is called.
+Consider this when attempting to use "rpOMLstart('cspice',true);" in functions or subroutines.

-Examples of commonly used functions are shown in the "_examples.m" script file.
+Examples of commonly used functions are shown in the "./examples/" directory.

 ## Library Contents